milena6/playwright/README.md

    - **User-Visible Behavior:** Focused on selecting elements based on user-visible attributes rather than implementation details.
 This approach ensures that tests interact with elements as end-users would, enhancing test reliability.
 Additionaly, Playwright built-in locators provide auto waiting and retry-ability.
 [Test User-Visible Behavior](https://playwright.dev/docs/best-practices#test-user-visible-behavior).

-3. **Error Handling and Assertions:**

-   - **Robust Assertions:** Incorporated web-first assertions (i.e.`.toBeVisible()`) to validate expected outcomes, including error messages and successful navigation.
+3. **Robust Assertions:** Incorporated web-first assertions (i.e.`.toBeVisible()`) to validate expected outcomes, including error messages and successful navigation.
 The web-first assertions wait until the expected condition is met (timeouts set in playwright.config.ts).
 This practice ensures that the application behaves as intended under various scenarios.
 [Using Assertions in Playwright](https://playwright.dev/docs/best-practices#use-web-first-assertions).

 4. **Security Considerations:**